 No Excuses Invisible Facial Sunscreen Gel SPF 40

-Choosing a sunscreen is an important process, and finding one that suits your needs might not be as easy as you think.
-This list of 14 tested sunscreens will help guide you on what to look for in a great sunscreen so that you can protect your skin, even on a cloudy day.
+Choosing the best sunscreen is an important process, and finding one that suits your needs might not be as easy as you think.
+This list of 14 tested and best sunscreens will help guide you on what to look for in the best sunscreen so that you can protect your skin, even on a cloudy day.
 Remember, protection starts before stepping outside!
 Be sure to always apply sunscreen 15 minutes before going out into the sun, every two hours after that, and make sure you are reapplying if you get wet or sweat.
 The FDA doesn’t regulate how much active ingredient (such as zinc oxide or titanium dioxide) goes into each product but the ingredients should have been shown to protect against UVA radiation.